 - Running away from a threat and stumbling

-For example, muscle sprains do not usually cause a cat to howl in pain or lose their appetite.
-Instead, injured cats tend to spend more time alone and purr excessively.
-The site of injury may feel warm to the touch.
+For example, muscle sprains do not usually cause a cat to howl in pain or lose his appetite.
+Instead, injured cats tend to spend time alone and purr excessively.
+The site of injury may feel warm.

-If you suspect your cat has a soft tissue injury, it’s best to take them to the vet to eliminate any other conditions.
+If you suspect your cat has a soft tissue injury, it’s advisable to take him to the vet to eliminate any other conditions.
 Your vet may also prescribe some cat-friendly pain killers.

-Soft-tissue injuries take between 2 and 6 weeks to heal.
-During this time, you should keep your cat inside the house, ideally confined to one room, and bring all food and water to them to stop it from moving around too much.
+Soft tissue injuries take between 2 and 6 weeks to heal.
+During this time, you should keep your cat inside the house, ideally confined to one room.
+Bring all food and water to him to stop your cat from moving around too much.

 Does My Cat Have Arthritis?